WILD YAK EXPEDITIONS' TREKKING PHILOSOPHY

 WILD YAK EXPEDITIONS’ is proud to support our local staff by providing them with a fair salary, encouraging them to take mountaineering workshops, wilderness first aid training, environmental preservation courses, garbage management, team leadership, and language refreshers on a regular basis.

-Our Assistant Guide: has also a government licence but must work as an assistant guide during some time in order to become a company approved trekking guide.
+Our Assistant Guide has also a government license but must work as an assistant guide during some time in order to become a company approved trekking guide.
 He assists our Trekking Guide with all major duties, ensuring the safety and checking that the performance of the group runs smoothly.

 Your safety is of supreme concern while traveling with WILD YAK EXPEDITIONS.
 In case of emergency, the Group has a first aid kit with a four (4)-litre oxygen bottle with a mask and regulator.